SriKarudaMega/MarsRoverApplication/README.md

 # Mars Rover Application
 ## Overview
-The Mars Rover Application simulates the operations of a Mars rover navigating a grid-based terrain.
+The Mars Rover Application developed using **Java** simulates the operations of a Mars rover navigating a grid-based terrain.
 The application allows users to define a grid, place obstacles, and control a rover using simple commands.
 This project demonstrates the rover's movement capabilities and its ability to handle obstacles on a grid.

 ## Features